TanvirSingh007/OSGeo-App/readme.md

 alt="Markdown Monster icon"
 style="float: left; margin-right: 10px;" />

-I made the icon using Adobe Illustrator
+I made the icon using Adobe Illustrator.
+I followed the google's material style to create the icon.
+I downloaded the logo from OSGeo's website and edited it to a reshaped logo.

 - Splash Screen:-